 Section 4 Voting

 A quorum for transaction of business shall consist of a simple majority.
 Associate members shall be non-voting members.
-In the event a board member(s) is absent, the most senior associate member(s) may take their place and vote.
+In the event a board member(s) is absent, and a quorum in not met, the most senior associate member(s) may take their place and vote.

 Section 5 Order of business at regular meetings shall be: